 - I. Proposals for the conversion of non-domestic historic buildings to alternative uses will be permitted where it can be demonstrated that: - a. the conversion would secure the future of a heritage asset, and/or its setting, which would otherwise be at risk; - b. the proposed conversion would conserve the significance of the asset (including its form, features, character and setting; - c. the heritage asset is structurally sound; and - d. the heritage asset is suitable for, and capable of, conversion to the proposed use without substantial alteration, extension or rebuilding which would be tantamount to the erection of a new building. - 2.
-Proposals to extend or alter heritage assets, will be permitted where it can be demonstrated that the proposed works would lead to less than substantial harm to the significance of the designated heritage asset including its form and features, its setting and/or the character or the appearance of the surrounding landscape.
-Harm will be weighed against the public benefits of the proposal including, where appropriate, securing its optimum viable use.
+Proposals to extend or alter heritage assets that have been converted (i), will be permitted where it can be demonstrated that the proposed works would lead to less than substantial harm to the significance of the designated heritage asset preserve the significance of the asset (including its form and features) (ii), its setting and/or the character or the appearance of the surrounding landscape in a manner that is proportionate to the significance of the asset.
+Harm will be weighed against the public benefits of the proposal including, where appropriate, securing its optimum viable use. (iii)